 Cautionary Statement.
 Management is not able to predict the outcome of the litigation pending or threatened against Liggett.
 Litigation is subject to many uncertainties.
 For example, the jury in the Lukacs case, an Engle progeny case tried in 2002, awarded \$24,835 in compensatory damages plus interest against Liggett and two other defendants and found Liggett 50% responsible for the damages.
 The verdict was affirmed on appeal and Liggett paid \$14,361 in June 2010.
-To date, Liggett has been found liable in five other Engle progeny cases, which are currently on appeal.
-As a result of the Engle decision, over 6,700 lawsuits are pending against the Company and Liggett and other cigarette manufacturers.
-Liggett has also had verdicts entered against it in other individual cases, which verdicts were affirmed on appeal.
+Through June 30, 2011, Liggett has been found liable in five other Engle progeny cases.
+These adverse verdicts have been appealed.
+As a result of the Engle decision, over 5,785 lawsuits are pending against the Company and Liggett.
+Other cigarette manufacturers are also currently named as defendants in these cases.
+Liggett has also had verdicts entered against it in other individual cases, which verdicts were affirmed on appeal and, thereafter, satisfied by Liggett.
 It is possible that other cases could be decided unfavorably against Liggett and that Liggett will be unsuccessful on appeal.
 Liggett may attempt to settle particular cases if it believes it is in its best interest to do so.